cltl/wsd-dynamic-sense-vector/diary-minh.md

 Submitted an issue ([#11318](https://github.com/tensorflow/tensorflow/issues/11318)).

+Rolled back everything related to preloading data.
+I hate it anyway since the code is complex and awkward.
+Now I'll pack everything and send to Jacopo.

 TODO: prepare a giant zip file, send to Jacopo to run on big GPU
 TODO: run the preloading code anyway